Mental Health Care Plan Guide

 It’s a great initiative, but people are often a little confused as what they can actually claim back on their psychology sessions back and how they do it.
 Read on to learn about how claiming a rebate for your psychology sessions works through Mental Health Care Plans, Private Health Funds, and Telehealth.

-We’ll even show you a few tricks if you need more than 10 psychology sessions in a year!
+We’ll even show you a few tricks if you need more than 10 psychology sessions in a year.
+Don’t forget to check out our guide on how to select a great Psychologist from all the options out there!

 How Much Can I Claim Back On Psychology Sessions?